kamrulnannu/StockSecurityStat/README.md

      \<StockSymbol\>,\<MaxTradeGap\>,\<TotalVolumeTraded\>,\<MaxTradePrice\>,\<VolWeightedAvgPrc\>

-     -StockSymbol - Symbol of a stock eg. IBM -MaxTradeGap - What is maimum trade gap in a given day for IBM -TotalVolumeTraded - in a given day for stock IBM -MaxTradePrice - What is max trade price in a gicen day for IBM.
+     StockSymbol - Symbol of a stock eg. IBM MaxTradeGap - What is maimum trade gap in a given day for IBM TotalVolumeTraded - in a given day for stock IBM MaxTradePrice - What is max trade price in a gicen day for IBM.
-     -VolWeightedAvgPrc - TotalWeight/TotalVolume.
+     VolWeightedAvgPrc - TotalWeight/TotalVolume.
          TotalWeight= Volume1 * price1 + Volume2 * price2 + ...
          TotalVolume = Volume1 + Volume2 + ...